btf-org/flank/README.md

 Flank is a modern, open-source SSRS.

 - 🔥 **Blazing-fast authoring loop** — No drag-and-drop.
 Just write SQL once.
-- 🤖 **AI-ready** — No flipping back and forth to chatGPT.
-Just use Flank + Claude Code / Copilot.
+- 🤖 **AI-extensible** — No ceiling on what you can build.
+Just use an LLM to edit a report, or Flank itself.
 - 📦 **Cross-platform** — No Windows Server required.
 Just install and run.

 ## Getting Started